-4.9.
+4.7.
 Archives of the IACCP

-4.9.1.
+4.7.1.
 Ownership

 The legal owner of the Archives is the IACCP.
-Donations to the Archives shall become the property of IACCP
+Donations to the Archives shall become the property of IACCP.

-4.9.2.
+4.7.2.
 Location

-The Archives shall be housed at an Institution approved by the EC under contract with the IACCP.
-The Archives will be available through appropriate media (paper, electronic, etc.), as determined in the contract, to all Members of IACCP and to nonmembers with the approval of the CPC.
+The Archives are kept at the Center for the History of Psychology at the University of Akron, USA, under contract with the IACCP.
+The Archives will be available through appropriate media (paper, electronic, etc.), as determined in the contract, to all Members of IACCP and to nonmembers with the approval of the Communication and Publications Committee.

-4.9.3 Administration
+4.7.3 Administration